AgronKabashi/trastpiler/README.md

 const tree = esprima.parse(javascriptCode);

-// Create a <AST-type, callback> hashmap for the supported declarations, statements and expressions.
-// The WhileStatement below will transpile down to LUA. const mappers = {
+// Create a <AST-type, callback> hashmap for the supported declarations, statements and expressions. const mappers = {
   WhileStatement: ({ body, test }, { transpile }) =>
     `while ${transpile(test)} do